Plays Well with Others

-Last time, we looked at how to use the Terminal to start and stop the Apache web server that comes bundled with OS X 10.8 Mountain Lion, now that Apple has removed its checkbox from the Sharing pane in System Preferences.
+Last time, we looked at how to use the Terminal to start and stop the Apache web server that comes bundled with OS X 10.8 Mountain Lion now that Apple has removed its checkbox from the Sharing pane in System Preferences.
 This is fine and dandy for all your static HTML files, but if you are going to use your Mac as a serious web development environment, you will almost surely want to enable PHP.

 Enabling PHP is as simple as deleting one character from the default Apache configuration file located at /etc/apache2/httpd.conf

-To edit this file, we need two things: a text editor, and a way to elevate our permissions up to root power.
+To edit this file, we need two things: a text editor and a way to elevate our permissions up to root power.
 The Terminal is a natural choice for this task, as it comes with (at least) three command-line text editors: emacs, nano, and vim.
 And, as we also talked about last time, prefixing a Terminal command with sudo does the trick for root-power elevation.

-There are also some GUI text editors that can authenticate as root, and the first two that come to the top of my head are both from Bare Bones Software: their flagship editing powerhouse BBEdit (which costs $99, but is worth every penny), and its very capable no-cost cousin, TextWrangler.
-But unless you have one of those apps already around, I'd recommend you just dive back into the Terminal, as this edit can be done quickly and easily with the built-in Unix apps accessed in the Terminal.
+There are also some GUI text editors that can authenticate as root, and the first two that come to the top of my head are both from Bare Bones Software: their flagship editing powerhouse BBEdit (which costs $99 and is worth every penny), and its very capable no-cost cousin, TextWrangler.
+But unless you have one of those apps already around, I’d recommend you just dive back into the Terminal, as this edit can be done quickly and easily with the built-in Unix apps accessed in the Terminal.

 If you're a Unix neophyte, nano is probably the best choice for you amongst the default text editors.
 At the bottom of a nano window, you'll find handy control-key shortcuts for searching, saving the file, and more.
 So start with this command to get started editing (replace nano with the editor of your choice, if you have another preference):